 *A little note: almond paste and marzipan are not the same thing, though they have the same base, and marzipan sounds fancier.
 Traditionally, marzipan includes a splash of rosewater, whereas almond paste doesn’t.
 Also, marzipan uses an almond paste base but bumps up the number of egg whites and ratio of sugar, so it’s easier to spread and is often molded into fruits or other candy decorations.
 You can also use marzipan as a substitute for fondant.

-If you’d prefer a homemade marzipan recipe, try the following twist.
+If you’d prefer a homemade marzipan recipe, try the following twist to the following almond paste recipe.
 Add in four more egg whites, six cups of sifted confectioner’s sugar, a teaspoon of vanilla, and a teaspoon of rose water.
+You’ll be sculpting little fruit before you know it!

-- 3 cups confectioner's sugar Sift ahead of time for a finer texture, or just put directly in your blender/food processor
+- 3.0 cups Confectioner’s Sugar Sift ahead of time for a finer texture, or just put directly in your blender/food processor. *(For the Almond Paste.
+Can omit if using pre-made almond paste)

-- 2 egg whites lightly beat ahead of time for best results.
+- 2.0 egg whites lightly beat ahead of time for best results. *(For the Almond Paste.
+Can omit if using pre-made almond paste)

 - Combine almond flour and confectioner’s sugar in a blender and set aside.